mzattera/predictive-powers/README.md

  Some examples about how to use a knowledge base can be found [below](#oracle).

-### Tokens
+### Tokens, tokenizers and other model data

 Some services, namely those using GPT models, have limits on number of tokens in input and output.

-An interface `TokenCounter` is provided, to count number of tokens in text.
-As tokenization depends on the target model being used, you need to pay attention to provide right `TokenCounter` instance;
-however, this should be hanled transparently by services.
+`ModelService`s are provided to get data about models, such as maximum context size or a suitable tokenizer for a model.
+Normally developers do not need to care about these details as services will handle them transparently.
+However, in order for services to do so, proper model data needs to be available to the `ModelService`.
+This means that, in case you create a new model (e.g. by training an existing OpenAI one), you need to make its data known to the
+`ModelService` by "registering" the model with `ModelService.put(String,ModelData)`; please refer to the JavaDoc for details.

-For OpenAI models, `ModelUtil.getTokenCounter()`can be used to return the tokenizer for a model.
-In addition, in package `io.github.mzattera.predictivepowers.openai.util.tokeniser` you can find classes ported from [gpt3-tokenizer-java](https://github.com/didalgolab/gpt3-tokenizer-java) that provide methods to tokenize strings for GPT models.
+For OpenAI models, the package `iio.github.mzattera.predictivepowers.util.tikoken` contains classes ported from [gpt3-tokenizer-java](https://github.com/didalgolab/gpt3-tokenizer-java) which include tokenizers for GPT models, should you ever need it.

-Class `CharCounter` is a `TokenCounter` that simply counts number of characters in a text.
+Class `CharTokenizer` and `SimpleTokenizer` provides naive tokenizers that can be used when an apporximate count of token is enough, and no specific tokenizer is available for a model.

 ## <a name="examples"></a>Examples